madlik/First-Projects/README.md

 * Random recipe generator - When I thought about issues that take too much time away from my everyday life, then 2 came to find: what to wear next and what on Earth should I be cooking for next week.
 To solve the latter problem I created a random recipe generator, which helpes me choose a random reciple from the list of my most common recipes.

 * Food items list modifier - When I created the random recipe generator I had an idea to also try to synthesize it with a list of food items I already have at home.
 For the first step in the project I created the list for food items where I can add and remove items in the list.
-The next step is to synthesize the list with random recipe generation, but for now it's an ongoing process.
+The next step is to synthesize the list with random recipe generation.
+For now it's an ongoing process, but soon I'll be able to share some results!

 The projects can be found on this site: https://github.com/madlik/First-Projects